Eighty-five to 90% of people develop some back pain during their lifetime. Of this group, 95% get better in 6 to 12 weeks.

 Bedrest may be recommended for 1 to 2 days.
 During this time, you should not perform tasks that may place strain on your back, such as walking, house cleaning, sitting and lifting.
 Your doctor may ask you to begin gentle back exercises to keep your back muscles flexible.

-Prevention is the most important management technique and even plays a prominent role in rehabilitating people with problematic pain.
+Prevention is the most important management technique and even plays a prominent role in rehabilitating people with difficult to treat pain.
 Prevention methods include:

 - A well-balanced diet